 - lift gradually and slowly, rather than jerking

-- pivot with your feet; don’t twist your back while lifting
+- pivot with your feet and don’t twist your back while lifting

 - try to keep the object close to your body through the lift